CamdenTadhg/TBRead/Planning/Project Plan.md

 # 14 Create an architecture diagram
 ## 13 Refactor based on feedback from mentor and hatchways and Augustin
     ## better response to axios errors than stupid little alerts
+    ## fix signup bug (giving you the password error when your password is good if other field are blank)
 ## 12 Small Screen Styling
 ## 11 Implement upload user image and book cover image
     ## write tests